Mozenn/save-to-drive/README.md

   - deleteExisting (bool): delete first encountered file or folder with the same name as the element to save
   - baseFolderId (str): Id of the folder where the element to save will be uploaded
   - ignore (array): List of files and folders to ignore within the element to save

+Checkout the example saves.json configuration file in /data for more details